 Every child should have the opportunity to shine, and for many their area of expertise is Music.
-All children perform in the regular instrumental concerts for their year, and the more talented are given solo slots at the beginning of assemblies and in our termly early evening concerts.
-Older talented children are given the opportunity to play with Senior School ensembles.
-There are Monday morning instrumental concerts for each Key Stage 2 class annually, during which children perform to their parents.
-Children who do not have individual lessons will perform in a group on the recorder.
-A termly after-school concert enables all Music groups to have something to work towards. !
-It also provides a platform for soloists.
-Choirs and orchestra perform at local care homes, and at Lingfield Racecourse, and we have links with our neighbours at Young Epilepsy and with Dormansland School.
-The Chamber Choir performs at local music festivals.
+All children perform in the regular instrumental concerts for their year, and many are given solo slots at the beginning of assemblies and in our termly early evening concerts.
+Older children are given the opportunity to play with our Senior School ensembles if their level of competence and commitment allow them to access the music studied.
+There are early morning instrumental concerts for each Key Stage 2 class annually, during which all children perform to their parents.
+Our termly after-school concerts, Celebration Day, Carol Service and Open Morning enable all music groups to work towards regular performances.
+We love to share our music making with others: we have performing links with our neighbouring schools and care homes, and we participate in local music festivals.

 There is a weekly Music session for Nursery children.
 In Reception and Key Stage 1, the children have two Music sessions of 30 minutes.
 Year 2 start to learn the recorder in one of these sessions.
 In Key Stage 2 the children have a class lesson of 35 minutes, and they also have a recorder lesson for approximately 30 minutes.
 Key Stage 1 and Key Stage 2 also meet separately once a week for singing practise.

-Computing is part of the musical experience of all children, composing in Key Stage 1 in the ICT Suite using Activ primary software, and in music lessons using Music Island.
-From Year 4 they use Sibelius software to notate songs and as they become familiar with the software they may use it to create their own compositions.
+Digital learning is part of the musical experience of all children, using a range of programmes from KS1 upwards.
+From Year 4 the children use Sibelius software to notate songs they know, and as they become familiar with the software they may use it to create their own compositions.
 I-pads are used for research and composition, and children regularly record and assess their work.

 Regular Music Groups